|On This Page: Brief History | Auto Tour | Bicycle Tours | Walking Tours|

 from the French garrison of the town in 1782-83.

-Continuing on the old Christiana-Stanton Road you will soon return to Rt 4.
+Continue on the old Christiana-Stanton Road and return to (turn left onto) Rt 4.

-This town has several buildings dating to the Revolution, but no museum or interpretive signs.
-Ahead on Main St. 0.1 miles is the Christina River (whose name has one less "a" than the name of the town), where tons of goods were taken off boats for land shipment to Elkton MD.
-This is where half of the U.S. Continentals and all the U.S. artillery landed in Sept 1781.
+The town of Christiana has several buildings dating to the Revolution, but no museum or interpretive signs.
+The Christina River bridge is 0.1 mile east on Main St. [The river's name has one less "a" than the town's name.]
+During the Revolutionary War tons of goods were unloaded off boats in Christiana and shipped overland to Elkton MD.
+Half of the U.S. Continentals and all the U.S. artillery disembarked at Christiana in September 1781.

 |GO TO Tour-PA | Tour-MD | Top of Page|